The Indian law and its view on skill/chance

 Who you play against is part of the reason

-If you are looking at the categories and the games above, you’ll see that all games of chance are played against a computer or the house.
+If you are looking at the categories and the games above, you’ll see that many games of chance are played against a computer or the house.

 Games of skill are instead played either against no one (betting on an event, such as a horse winning a race) or against other players.